Catching the stench of deception emanating from someone you trust is devastating.

-The attractiveness of your attempts to expose deceptive behavior is quite difficult to resist.
+The attractive desire to expose deceptive behavior is difficult to resist because emotional states do well in selling reactionary thinking as logical ideas.
 In an effort to strip an individual of the power they’ve attained through deceptive methods, we’re attracted to dropping bombs which publicize and expose.
 We hope to blow up the schemes deceptive individuals conjure with an emphasis on brutality and force.

 In addition to the perceived strategic benefits of exposing and publicizing deception, we can’t ignore the emotional intrigue involved in the matter.
 It feels good to be vindicated.
 It feels good to be the oratore of justice.
 It feels even better when we have an opportunity to enact justice in one big blow.

 You’ll be motivated by immediate desires to respond to others’ deceptive behavior by ignoring, commenting, confronting, planning, publicizing, and gossiping.
 The long game however, bears more fruit, isn’t as dangerous to play, and enacts justice in even more painful ways.

 Discouraging an Adjustment of Strategy

 A person deceiving you will seldom stop in their attempts at doing so upon getting found out.
 People’s willingness to be victorious often leads them toward adopting even more deceptive measures when their earlier, weaker, measures are exposed.

 An obvious perk of not unveiling your act of catching someone in their lies, schemes, secrets, and nefarious plans is the prevention of an adjustment in their strategy.